 Directory Server supports many directory related standards and RFCs.
 Directory Server allows fast data replication across the network for high availability.
 Directory Server lets you configure servers comprehensively without restarting them.
 Furthermore, Directory Server gives you extensive control over access to directory data.

 The list of Directory Server features is too long to cover in a short introduction.
-Oracle Fusion Middleware Evaluation Guide for Oracle Directory Server Enterprise Edition includes a more extensive list.
+Sun Java System Directory Server Enterprise Edition 6.2 Evaluation Guide includes a more extensive list.
 The other chapters in this part of this Reference help you to understand many of the features in detail.